sablier-labs/airdrops/SECURITY.md

 To qualify for a reward under this Program, you must adhere to the following criteria:

-- Identify a previously unreported, non-public vulnerability that could result in the loss or freeze of any ERC-20 asset in Sablier Lockup (but not on any third-party platform interacting with Sablier Lockup) and that is within the scope of this Program.
+- Identify a previously unreported, non-public vulnerability that could result in the loss or freeze of any ERC-20 token in Sablier Airdrops (but not on any third-party platform interacting with Sablier Airdrops) and that is within the scope of this Program.
 - The vulnerability must be distinct from the issues covered in the [Audits](https://github.com/sablier-labs/audits).
 - Be the first to report the unique vulnerability to [security@sablier.com](mailto:security@sablier.com) in accordance with the disclosure requirements specified above.
 If multiple similar vulnerabilities are reported within a 24-hour